Andrew Cuomo: States, use your power to protect women's rights

 - Governors, legislatures have duty to protect reproductive rights, close wage gap, he says

 Andrew Cuomo is the 56th governor of New York.
+He is a Democrat.
 The views expressed in this commentary are his own.

 (CNN)Earlier this month, I delivered my State of the State address for 2017.
 This annual message is an opportunity for the governor to lay out his initiatives, priorities and goals to meet the needs of New Yorkers for the coming year.
 There is rarely a clear consensus on every initiative.
 But on the issue of women's rights, almost all New Yorkers agree: Equality for women -- true equality -- shouldn't simply be a goal for 2017.
 It must be a right.